aniou/morfe/README.md

 # MORFE - Meyer's Own Re-combinable FrankenEmulator

 > [!IMPORTANT]
-> You probably should take a look at [MORFE/O](https://github.com/aniou/morfeo)
+> At this moment You should take a look at [MORFE/O](https://github.com/aniou/morfeo):
-> that already is - or will be in short time - more feature rich and way faster
+> more feature rich and way faster than this implementation.
+Also has current memory
-> than this implementation.
-Not only for m68k but also for C256 line!
+> map for A2560X.
+MORFE/O supports bot only for m68k but also for C256-line of systems!
 >
-> This repo is rather abandoned and lost sync with current state of hardware.
+> This repo (morfe) is rather abandoned and lost sync with current state of hardware.

 ---